dhsearl/redux-feedback-loop-master/README.md

 ## Usage
 Submit your feedback for the day.
 Leave your thoughts on this project.

-Then try going to the /Admin page!
+Then try going to the /Admin page

 See if you can find the hidden user instructions!

 ## Built With